New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Get a Quote

-Can I keep a life insurance policy on my ex-spouse?
+Can I keep a life insurance policy on my ex-spouse after a divorce?

 Typically, you can’t keep life insurance on your ex-spouse.
 This is because many states believe that you don’t have an insurable interest in your ex anymore.1 But if there is an insurable interest because your ex must pay alimony, for example, you might be able to keep the policy.
 Often, exes have a legal obligation to maintain and pay for life insurance to help cover families that rely on them for financial support.